-Homologs of this orf are found in genomes of all Group I and most Group II NPVs.
-It appears to be nonessential because a BmNPV mutant deleted for this gene appeared to be normal (15).
+Homologs of this orf are found in genomes of most Alphabaculoviruses.
+It appears to be nonessential because a BmNPV mutant deleted for this gene appeared to be normal $(\underline{15})$.

 Homologs of this orf are found in most Group I and II NPVs.
 It appears to be nonessential because a BmNPV mutant deleted for this gene appeared to be normal (15).
-It also appeared to be non essential for HearSNPV (179).
+It also appeared to be non-essential for HearSNPV (226).

-Ac58/59 (172aa:20.3kDa), (Bm47:171aa:37.8kDa), (Ha51:160aa:19.0kDa), ChaB-like.
+Ac58, Ac58/59 (172aa:20.3kDa), (Bm47:171aa:37.8kDa), (Ha51:160aa:19.0kDa), ChaB-like.

-These two orfs are likely a single gene, as homologs are fused in other baculoviruses and they were also found to be joined when the region was resequenced in the C-6 strain (12).
+Ac58, Ac58/59 is a single gene, as they were found to be joined when the region was re-sequenced in the C-6 strain (12).
 This results in an orf predicted to encode 172 amino acids.
-Homologs of this orf are found in the genomes of all Group I and all but one (LeseNPV) Group II NPVs.
+Homologs of this orf are found in the genomes of most alphabaculoviruses.
 It has a ChaB domain.
 In E. coli, ChaB is thought to regulate ChaA, a cation transporter protein.
-It was found to localize to nuclei of infected cells (180) and was associated with AcMNPV ODV (74).
-It is also BV associated (27).
+It was found to localize to nuclei of infected cells (227) and was associated with AcMNPV ODV (89).
+It is also BV associated (27) and is hyperphosphorylated is cell extracts at 24 hpi (38).
 It appears to be nonessential because a BmNPV mutant deleted for this gene appeared to be normal (15).